LadyKerr/profilereadme/README.md

 ## How to use:

 Copy the markdown below and update the placeholders with your personal information.
-Feel free to ad more sections and use additional resources to reflect your style, taste and expertise. ✨
+Feel free to add more sections and use additional resources to reflect your style, taste and expertise. ✨

 <details><summary>Toggle to see the what the completed profile looks like</summary>
 <p>